section-engineering-education/engineering-education/content/articles/using-kotlinx-coroutines-in-firebase-authentication-and-realtime-database-in-android/index.md

 ---
 Firebase Authentication offers backend services, easy-to-use SDKs, and ready-to-use UI frameworks for authenticating users to your app.
 Firebase Realtime Database can be used to store the user details.
 <!--more-->
-Since Android developers do not wish to write their own backends, all of this makes their job easier.
+Since most Android developers don't wish to write their own backends, all of this makes their job easier.

 In Android, while making network calls such as user authentication, sending, or querying data from the Firebase database, you shouldn't perform such tasks on the `Main Thread`.
 You should do such tasks on the `Background Thread` then update the UI accordingly.